STEM EDUCATION SUMMER CAMPS

 Summer is quickly approaching.
 Summer means that the sun will be blaring and your kids will be staring… into a television, computer screen, or mobile device for most or all of the days of their summer vacation.
 Many parents complain that their children do not get outside nearly enough during the summer months, especially as they grow out of their elementary years and into the awkward adolescent years of their lives when being seen on the playground is no longer “socially acceptable”.
 So how do you entertain them in a way that is both fun as well as educational?
 Try enrolling them in summer activities like summer camps and workshops.
 Enrolling your children will provide them an opportunity to learn a great deal, make many new friends, and establish a habit of filling their time with actual activities.

-If your children are interested in STEM education, or if you are trying to get your children interested in this field, consider enrolling them in an age-appropriate summer camps devoted to teaching science, technology, engineering, and mathematics concepts.
+If your children are interested in science, technology, engineering, and math (click here to read more about STEM education), or if you are trying to get your children interested in this field, consider enrolling them in an age-appropriate summer camps devoted to teaching science, technology, engineering, and mathematics concepts.
 These camps are devoted to making learning extraordinarily fun because of the high demand in the STEM field and low interests across college campuses around the United States.
 If your children really enjoy these opportunities, try sending them to multiple summer camps.

 Here are just a few STEM camps that are available for your children during the summer months: